|National Camp Standards|

 The purpose of the Boy Scouts of America’s National Camp Accreditation Program (NCAP) is to help councils elevate camps to new levels of excellence in delivering Scouting’s promise to youth.
 Councils will engage in a rigorous review of camps and properties, continuous improvement, and correction or elimination of substandard practices.

-The NCAP achieves this purpose through the following:
+The NCAP achieves this purpose through:

 - National camp standards

-- Application and Authorization to Operate review
+- A multi-year application and authorization to operate review

-- Annual camp assessment process
+- An annual camp assessment process for accreditation

+Updates to the NCAP standards and program are announced through periodic NCAP Circulars, which may be found at the bottom of this web-page.
 You may direct questions about the National Camp Accreditation Program to firstname.lastname@example.org.

 National Camp Standards